-To address vertical diversity, existing Prefill-Decode disaggregated systems typically adjust the types of instances dynamically.
-When significant workload changes occur, the flipping of instance is performed by converting prefill instances to decode instances or vice versa.
-However, the instance flipping strategies adopted by current systems generally suffer from long response times.
-DistServe \cite{zhongDistServeDisaggregatingPrefill2024} monitors workload characteristics and reruns the cluster deployment algorithm when substantial changes are detected, requiring each instance to reload model weights.
-Similarly, Splitwise \cite{patelSplitwiseEfficientGenerative2024} alters types of instances that have remained in a mixed state for an extended period, also necessitating model reloading during the flipping process.
-TetriInfer \cite{huInferenceInterferenceDisaggregate2024} flips instances with persistently low utilization, but the flipping process must wait until the instance finishes processing its current requests.
+\parabf{Workload Profiling and Simulation.} Existing works~\cite{jinDServeServingDisaggregated2024,patelSplitwiseEfficientGenerative2024,qinMooncakeTradingMore2025} typically set the PD ratio based on profiling or simulator data.
+However, profiling-based methods are only effective when request arrival patterns and length distributions remain relatively stable.
+In situations with substantial load variations, if adequate instances are provisioned based on the peak load of both types of instances, it may lead to idle hardware resources when the load of one type of task is low.
+Alternatively, if the PD ratio is set according to the average load, the preconfigured ratio may deviate from the actual load during fluctuations, potentially resulting in SLO violations.

+\parabf{Length and Utilization Monitoring.} Another common approach is to dynamically adjust the types of instances based on the request length distribution or instance utilization.
+However, the instance flipping strategies adopted by current systems~\cite{zhongDistServeDisaggregatingPrefill2024,patelSplitwiseEfficientGenerative2024,huShuffleInferDisaggregateLLM2025} generally suffer from long response times.
 These approaches typically involve multiple steps, including observation, waiting for flipping conditions, and restarting instances.
 The entire process often takes several minutes to finish, exhibiting significant scheduling latency.
-As a result, the serving system struggles to promptly adapt to workload fluctuations, particularly when handling sudden traffic bursts.
+As a result, the serving system struggles to promptly adapt to workload fluctuations.
 Moreover, this approach introduces additional instance downtime, which further degrades the system's overall serving capacity.